frburrue/solr-vector-scoring/README.md

 With this plugin you can query documents with vectors and score them based on dot product or cosine similarity.
 This plugin is the same as [Vector Scoring Plugin for Elasticsearch](https://github.com/MLnick/elasticsearch-vector-scoring).

+This plugin is used in the blog post about Neural Search with Solr: https://medium.com/@dmitry.kan/neural-search-with-bert-and-solr-ea5ead060b28

 ## Plugin installation

 The plugin was developed and tested on Solr `6.6.0`.